Rick Jackson: 2015–16

 On October 31, 2015, Jackson was selected by the Iowa Energy with the ninth overall pick in the 2015 NBA Development League Draft.
 On November 14, he made his debut for Iowa in a 98–95 win over the Sioux Falls Skyforce, recording ten points, three rebounds, one assist and two blocks in 29 minutes.

 On November 25, 2015, Jackson was traded to the Delaware 87ers in exchange for the returning player rights to Khalif Wyatt.
 Four days later, he made his debut for Delaware in a 125–109 win over Raptors 905, recording 13 points, seven rebounds, one assist and one block in 23 minutes off the bench.
 On March 26, he was waived by the 87ers.

 On April 7, 2016, Jackson signed with Provence of the French LNB Pro B.

 2021–22

 On February 18, 2022, Jackson signed with Club Atlético Olimpia of the Liga Uruguaya de Básquetbol.

+2023-present

+On May 21, 2023, Jackson signed with Satria Muda Pertamina of the Indonesian Basketball League to replace Allen West's position in the team.

 The Basketball Tournament (TBT)

 In the summer of 2017, Jackson, for the third year, competed in The Basketball Tournament on ESPN for Boeheim's Army.
-In five games, he averaged 7.4 points and 7.4 rebounds to help lead Boeheim's Army to the Semifinal Round where they fell 81-77 to the eventual champions Overseas Elite.
+In five games, he averaged 7.4 points and 7.4 rebounds to help lead Boeheim's Army to the Semifinal Round where they fell 81–77 to the eventual champions Overseas Elite.
 Jackson also played for Boeheim's Army in 2016 and 2015.

 Personal

 He is the son of Rick Jackson Sr and Joyce Thomas.
 He has four siblings and attended Syracuse University.
+He is also cousins with Juwan Campbell Jr.